 Community Match: The Board will match town contributions of State Fiscal Recovery Funds allocated on a first come first serve basis up to a total of $16 Million

 The total per single Communications Union District or from all towns not a member of a Communications Union District will receive from the pool of money is equal to the percentage allowed under the unserved and underserved road miles formula detailed above.
 This funding will be distributed on a first-come first serve basis.
-A letter of commitment must be included in the grant application.
-This additional pool of funds is to incentivize communities for contributing additional funds.
+This additional pool of funds is to incentivize communitiesto contributing additional funds.
+A letter of commitment must be included in the grant application from the municipality providing the matching funds.
+Funds not matched by March 15, 2021 will be returned to the funding pool allocated by unserved and underserved road mile.

 RFP OVERVIEW

 The Board seeks proposals from Eligible Providers to provision broadband Internet service to each Unserved and Underserved Location included in a Universal Service Plan.
 The Board has identified each Unserved and Underserved Location by street address and its E-911 site ID number.
 These locations are shown at (link to new broadband planning map).
 The Applicant will be required to take whatever steps are necessary, including constructing, laying conduit, leasing, or purchasing facilities, to serve these locations with broadband Internet access at speeds of at least 100/100Mbps.
 Applicants will be required to complete construction and offer service to those locations prior within Twenty-Four Months (24) of approval of the Application.
-Applicants are committing to serving all underserved addresses as identified in the proposed Universal Service Plan for a Communications Union District or a non-CUD town that is eligible for funds under ACT 71.
+Applicants are committing to serving all unserved and underserved addresses that currently receive electric service in the network area they propose to build as part of their overall Universal Service Plan for a Communications Union District or a non-CUD town that is eligible for funds under ACT 71."

 The Board will award up to the maximum amount to each Applicant as determined by the underserved mileage formula plus any matching funds.
 At the Board’s discretion, unawarded preconstruction funds allocated but not awarded to a Communications Union District may added to the total amount available via this Program.